ryanrestine/HackTheBox_WriteUps/windows_machines/bounty_notes.md

 My first instinct is to use something like https://github.com/Greenwolf/ntlm_theft to create a malicious file to steal NTLM hashes as a client side attack, but I'm not sure there's any service on the other end that would 'open' the file.
 But more importantly, even if I did capture a hash, what would I do with it?
 So far in my enumeration there is nowhere to login and no other services running.

-Going back to Burp I notice we can also upload .config files.
+Going back to Burp and manually trying more file extensions, I notice we can also upload .config files.
+Thats interesting.

-Lets try loading a malicious web.config file that will download and execute a powershell revers shell.
+Lets try loading a malicious web.config file that will download and execute a powershell reverse shell.

 ### Exploitation